WikiLogic/wikilogic.github.io/README.md

 **File updates not triggering webpack / nodemon**.
 On Windows or OSX, due to the docker host being inside a Virtualbox VM, FS events are not supported (by Virtualbox).
 Webpack has been set to polling and nodemon has been set to it's legacy watcher (also polling).
 Check that these polling options are still set.

-**File updates are not being server by nginx**.
+**File updates are not being served by nginx**.
 The production build turns on some caching goodness and nginx's `sendfile`.
 Turns out `sendfile` doesn't play well with the VM (not sure of the reaons, add them here / link to a stackoverflow if you know!).
 So these have both been turned off in nginx.dev.conf.
 Check they're still off.

+_Any more problems that you're stuck on, open an issue here https://github.com/WikiLogic/wikilogic.github.io/issues - we want to help!
+Even if you had a problem which you managed to resolve, we would still welcome an issue - it might help someone else._

 ---